November 10, 2019; Boston Globe

 In 2008, Ryjik formed the National Fencing Foundation of Washington DC, “dedicated to developing the personal character, academic achievement and athletic excellence through the world of fencing.”
 It operated with no paid staff and a small budget that depended mostly on participation fees to support its activities.
 The National Fencing Foundation’s contributory income was minimal except in of 2013 when, as his younger son’s Harvard admission was pending, Zhao contributed $1 million.
 According to Ryjik’s estranged wife, “The foundation was just a way for rich parents to pay him to get their children into Ivy League schools without raising eyebrows.”

-In 2013, Brand formed the Peter Brand Foundation just in time to receive a $100,000 gift from Zhao.
+In 2013, Brand formed the Peter Brand Foundation just in time to receive a $100,000 gift from the NFFDC, drawn from the million that came from Zhao.
 The Brand Foundation appears never to have been operational and has not filed a federal tax return since it was formed.

 Rick Singer, who lies at the heart of what has become known as Operation Varsity Blues, also depended on a nonprofit organization to manage the flow of funds from parents trying to subvert the admissions process.
 According to the Los Angeles Times, Singer’s Key Worldwide Foundation “was nothing more than a means to launder money from wealthy parents to bribe college administrators and coaches as part of a massive cheating scandal to get their children admitted into the schools.”